jasjeetsuri/plex-recommendations-ai/README.md

 ## Features

-- Auto create/update a plex movie collection.
+- Auto create/update a plex movie and tv collections per user.
 - Dynamic results based on ChatGPT results and Plex watch history.
 - Creates a short description on the plex collection describing why it chose them movies.